sodadata/docs/soda-core/soda-cl.md

 # SodaCL reference

-SodaCL is Soda's YAML based language to write checks and configure observability.
+Soda Checks Language (SodaCL) is YAML-based, domain-specific language for data reliability.

-SodaCL docs are a part of the <a href="/soda-cloud/overview.html" target="_blank">Soda Cloud docs</a>.
+Access the <a href="/soda-cl/automated-monitoring.html" target="_blank">SodaCL documentation</a> for details.